 Here are the questions James Holzhauer got wrong which aren’t many.
-Holzhauer has correctly answered over 1,100 questions while missing only 36.
+Holzhauer correctly answered over 1,100 questions while missing only 36.
 See if you can answer the questions Holzhauer couldn’t.
 This list does not include Triple Stumper questions where no contestant buzzes in, including Holzhauer.

 Best single-day show winnings can be found here or check out James Holzhauer stats or questions he actually answered incorrectly.

 1. Don’t Tread on Meme: A 2016 interview with this Batman actor found him looking sad; the internet then made him the meme we deserve.